Bjohns800/job-application-saver/README.md

    ```

 5. **Submit a pull request**:
-    -Go to the original repository and click on **New Pull Request**.
+   - Go to the original repository and click on **New Pull Request**.
-    -Select your branch and submit the pull request to the `main` branch.
+   - Select your branch and submit the pull request to the `main` branch.

 ---